 Event Registration Forms have been the basic touch point even before the onset of technology and it’s nowhere near to disappear soon.
 Also because, default information like name, address, contact details, etc. can be easily extracted from a perfect event registration form.

-Such information can help you gauge different aspects of your event, primary reasons for your attendees to attend your event, which specific sessions attracted VIPs, etc. This kind of data will give you valuable insights and will help you in the way you plan, manage and measure your Event ROI.
+Such information can help you gauge different aspects of your event, primary reasons for your attendees to attend your event, which specific sessions attracted VIPs, etc. This kind of event data will give you valuable insights and will help you in the way you plan, manage and measure your Event ROI.

 #2.
 Post-Event Surveys